Last Updated: December 11, 2024

 • New York does not allow a Series LLC option.
 A Series LLC consists of one main LLC under which other LLCs are formed.
 The main LLC controls the ones underneath it despite these entities being treated separately with their own assets and members.

-• If you decide to dissolve your LLC in New York, then you’ll be required to submit Articles of Dissolution with the Department of State.
+• If you decide to dissolve your New York LLC in New York, then you’ll be required to submit Articles of Dissolution with the Department of State.
 The articles must be filed within 90 days of deciding to dissolve or wind down service for your LLC.

 • In order to transfer ownership of your LLC in New York, you must detail in your operating agreement how this will take place.
 In general, you can transfer ownership of your LLC through two primary ways: a partial sale of your interest or a full sale of the company.